Vignesha-S/Customer-Retention-Analysis-Dashboard/README.md

 # Customer-Retention-Analysis-Dashboard
-Overview:
+## Overview:
 This project involves the creation of an interactive Power BI dashboard to analyze customer retention and churn for a telecom company.
 The dashboard visualizes key metrics such as Churn Rate, Monthly Charges, Tenure, and Churn by Contract Type, helping to identify the factors influencing customer behavior and retention.

-Key Features:
+## Key Features:
-Dynamic Visuals: Interactive charts and graphs that allow users to explore data by different segments like contract type, payment method, and customer demographics.
+- Item 1 Dynamic Visuals: Interactive charts and graphs that allow users to explore data by different segments like contract type, payment method, and customer demographics.
-Data Grouping: Data was grouped into meaningful categories for better analysis (e.g., Monthly Charges and Tenure).
+- Item 2 Data Grouping: Data was grouped into meaningful categories for better analysis (e.g., Monthly Charges and Tenure).
-Conditional Formatting: Applied red and green colors to represent high churn and low churn values for easy interpretation.
+- Item 3 Conditional Formatting: Applied red and green colors to represent high churn and low churn values for easy interpretation.
 Tooltips: Enhanced user experience by adding detailed tooltips that provide additional insights when hovering over data points.
 Metrics and Visuals:
 Churn Rate by Monthly Charges: Analyzes churn in relation to the monthly charges for customers.